Robinyo/ionic-angular-schematics/.github/HOW_TO_PUBLISH_README.md

 - `./README.md`
 - `src/README.md`

-The copy in `./README.md` is used by GitHub.
+The copy in `./` is used by GitHub.
-The copy in `src/README.md` is used by https://www.npmjs.com
+The copy in `src/` is used by https://www.npmjs.com

 There are two `package.json` files:
 - `./package.json`
 - `src/package.json`

+The copy in `./` is used to build the project.
+The copy in `src/` is used by https://www.npmjs.com

 Bump the version in both files.